Diroximel Fumarate: A Comprehensive Overview

 • Whether Diroximel fumarate will affect the unborn child is unknown.
 Avoid using the drug while expecting a child or already having one.

-• Suppose the Patient is nursing or intends to start nursing.
+• Suppose the patient is nursing or intends to start nursing.
 The possibility of Diroximel fumarate entering the breast milk is unknown.
 When taking Diroximel fumarate, consult the healthcare professional about how to feed your infant.

 • Inform the physician about all medications, including over-the-counter and prescription drugs, vitamins, and herbal supplements.

-How Is Diroximel Fumarate Administered?
+How to Use Diroximel Fumarate Medication?

+Adhere to the doctor's prescription for Diroximel fumarate precisely.
 The pill should be swallowed whole with water; do not chew, break, or crush it.
+For optimal treatment outcomes, continuously adhere to the prescribed dose regimen.

 What Are the Side Effects of Diroximel Fumarate?

-1. An Allergic Response:
+1. An allergic response:

 • Welts.